America’s operating system needs an upgrade

 Countries around the world are applying a platform-oriented approach to their own social structures in novel, promising ways.

-As Congress prepares for its 2019 session, the parties remain as divided as ever on nearly every issue — but are more or less united in their animus against Silicon Valley.
+As America enters another political season, the parties remain as divided as ever on nearly every issue — but are more or less united in their animus against Silicon Valley.
 Because of this mutual distrust, both parties fail to make a distinction between technology as it is deployed and marketed by corporations, and how it can be leveraged on the broadest possible scale, for the greatest possible good.

 It’s why, for instance, there are now many calls by both sides to regulate Facebook, but few beltway discussions about how the social network’s troves of data might be better leveraged for public good.
 It’s why even forward-thinking, tech-savvy millennial leaders like Alexandria Ocasia-Cortez expound at length about expanding Medicare live on social media with her smartphone— but say little about using the very technology in her hands to totally reinvent government-managed healthcare.
 It’s a painful failure of imagination.